duonggiang152/stupidtriangle-Game/README.md

 <space><space>
-Application is class which control very thing inside a signle window.
+Application class control very thing inside a window.
 You can extend this class to modify your own class.
 It contain multiple layer which can represent for rendering different thing.